THE MIDDLE WAY

 Moderation has many advantages.
 Wise local rulers and teachers would have known about the value of moderation – even everyday craftsmen and householders would have known its value – long before Buddha's time.

-But i couldn't believe that Buddha would proclaim anything about moderation at the same time as the Four Noble Truths, directly after his enlightenment.
+I could not believe that Buddha would proclaim anything about moderation at the same time as the Four Noble Truths, directly after his enlightenment.
 These teachings must have been about something new and special.

 Then i asked myself, could the two extremes of sensual indulgence and sensory withdrawal be applied to the physical senses? – What else could i do with my eyes apart from focusing with them or closing them?